Freddie Freeman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in MLB.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the fourth-best in MLB.

-- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.75).
+- The Cubs' 3.02 team ERA ranks fourth across all MLB pitching staffs.

+- Cubs pitchers combine to allow 12 home runs (0.7 per game), the second-fewest in the league.

-- Smyly (0-1) gets the start for the Cubs, his third of the season.
+- Taillon makes the start for the Cubs, his fourth of the season.
+He is 0-2 with a 3.86 ERA and 16 strikeouts in 14 2/3 innings pitched.

-- The lefty last appeared on Monday against the Seattle Mariners, when he went five innings, allowing one earned run while giving up two hits.
+- In his most recent appearance on Sunday, the righty went five scoreless innings against the Los Angeles Dodgers while surrendering two hits.

+- In three games this season, the 31-year-old has put up a 3.86 ERA and 10.3 strikeouts per nine innings, while giving up a batting average of .263 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.